 Become a DIBS Rescue Foster

-DIBS is looking for new foster homes!
-Help dogs and puppies transition into a wonderful new life!
+DIBS can’t do what we do without amazing foster homes to help dogs and puppies transition into a wonderful new life!

 Please fill out the application posted below.
 Once we review it, we will call for a phone screen!
 We have detailed some info below: if you have additional questions, please don’t hesitate to ask at email@example.com

 Not ready to foster, but want to volunteer?
 Read this!

 If you are looking for info on our “Foster to Adopt” program, please read more here!

 Quite simply – we need amazing people that are able to foster.
 Without a foster home, we can not remove a dog from a shelter.
 (Which means another dog can’t be rescued)

 Our foster families provide the love, care and shelter for our rescues by opening their hearts and homes to care for these dogs until approved permanent homes are be found.
 We’re limited to how many dogs we can rescue without available foster homes.

 Being a foster family for DIBS Rescue requires a bit of a commitment.
 We know it’s not for everyone but it IS important to consider all the facts if this is something you truly want to do.
 Being a foster parent may not always be easy, but it is a very rewarding experience – even life changing!
 Just ask any of our current foster families.

 How long will I have a foster dog for?